Prime Factorization of ideals in commutative rings, with a focus on Krull rings: General Krull rings

 \begin{proof} By Theorem \ref{s-krull}, a general Krull ring is a Krull ring.
 Conversely, assume that $S$ is a Krull ring.
 Note that $T(S) = T(R)$, so $T(S)$ is a PIR by Corollary \ref{T(R) PIR}.
 Now, let $Q \in X^1_r(S)$ and $P = Q \cap R$.
 Then $P$ is regular, and since $R$ is a general Krull ring, $R_P$ is an integral domain.
 Note that so $S_{R \setminus P}$ is an integral domain, whence $S_Q$ is also an integral domain.
 By assumption, $S$ is a Krull ring, so $Q \in X^1_r(S)$ implies $Q \subsetneq QQ^{-1}$.
 Hence, $QS_Q$ is principal so that $S_Q$ is a DVR.
 Thus, $S$ is a general Krull ring by Theorem \ref{Krull and strong Krull}. \end{proof}

 Let $R$ be a general Krull ring.
-It is easy to see that $R$ is reduced if and only if $R$ is a finite direct sum of Krull domains (cf. Proposition \ref{polynomial}).
-Hence, the following corollary shows that $R/N(R)$ is a finite direct sum of Krull domains.
+It is easy to see that $R$ is reduced if and only if $R$ is a finite direct product of Krull domains (cf. Proposition \ref{polynomial}).
+Hence, the following corollary shows that $R/N(R)$ is a finite direct product of Krull domains.

 \begin{corollary} Let $R$ be a general Krull ring and $A$ be an ideal of $R$ contained in $N(R)$.
 Then $R/A$ is a general Krull ring. \end{corollary}